archiverjs/node-archiver/README.md

 ### Instance Methods

-#### append(input, data, callback(err))
+#### append(input, data)

 Appends an input source (text string, buffer, or stream) to the instance.
-When the instance has received, processed, and emitted the input, the callback is fired.
+When the instance has received, processed, and emitted the input, the `entry` event is fired.

 Replaced `#addFile` in v0.5.